domonik/RAPDOR/docs/source/python_analysis.rst

 Since we only have 3 replicates per condition for this dataset, it is not reasonable to calculate a p-value.
 Instead we will calculate stats like the Jensen-Shannon-Distance of the means and the ANOSIM R value.
+We will then rank the table based on the R value and the mean distance.
 This is done via:

 .. code-block:: python

     rdpmdata.calc_all_scores()
+    rdpmdata.rank_table(["ANOSIM R", "Mean Distance"], ascending=[False, False])

 Finally we want to export the file as a csv table and as a JSON file.
 The JSON is further needed to display your data in a Dash webserver interface.
 You can learn more about it in the :ref:`server setup section<server-setup>`.